back

 Simplifying Approximation

-"Most drivers are acutely sensitive to the rate of change of body slip angle." [the side slip angle rate]
+"Most drivers are acutely sensitive to the rate of change of body slip angle."

 - Damian Harty, Vehicle Dynamics Engineer and Author